 Until just recently, taking the GED or HiSET exam online was not possible.
 The tests were simply not offered online.
 But now, the launch of online GED and HiSET tests has changed that.

-To read more about the recently introduced HiSET-Exam-At-Home option, check out this article: ‘Introducing a new online HiSET test’ and if you want to learn more about the new online GED testing format, visit ‘A new online GED testing option welcomed’.
+To read more about the recently introduced HiSET-Exam-At-Home option, check out this article: ‘Introducing the online HiSET test,’ and if you want to learn more about the new online GED testing format, visit -> ‘The online GED test.’